awslabs/aws-deployment-framework/docs/multi-org-guide.md

-The benefits of such a configuration is that in Enteprise organizations hosting with many production cloud workloads and applications which are deployed and governed by ADF, can apply the same common `Software Development Lifecycle` approachs to configuration changes in the deployment and governance tooling as they do with the workloads they run.
+The benefits of such a configuration is that in Enteprise organizations hosting with many production cloud workloads and applications which are deployed and governed by ADF, can apply the same common `Software Development Lifecycle` approaches to configuration changes in the deployment and governance tooling as they do with the workloads they run.

 With a dedicated AWS Organization and ADF install setup with Dev, Int and Prod